ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 ``DeleteType()``
 ----------------

-The ``DeleteType()`` method deletes the type from service A. The type cannot be deleted from the service if existing streams are associated with it.
+Deletes a type from the specified namespace.
+Note that a type cannot be deleted if there are streams associated with it.

 **Parameters**